How to Finance a Vacation Rental Property

 Understanding these key metrics and researching before investing in a vacation rental property can help increase your chances of success!

-Understanding the lender marketplace
+Understanding the Lender Marketplace

 Financing a vacation home isn’t like financing a primary residence.
 Rental property mortgage rates are typically higher as lenders see it as a rental business.
 If borrowers find themselves in financial trouble, they’re more likely to foreclose on the investment property over their home.